Harold Ramirez Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 14th in the league.
+- The nine strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 13th in the league.

-- The Blue Jays have the 18th-ranked team ERA across all MLB pitching staffs (4.70).
+- The Blue Jays have a 4.57 team ERA that ranks 15th among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs allowed (20 total, 1.5 per game).
+- The Blue Jays allow the fifth-most home runs in baseball (22 total, 1.6 per game).

-- Berrios (0-2) makes the start for the Blue Jays, his third of the season.
+- The Blue Jays will look to Kikuchi (1-0) in his third start of the season.

-- In his most recent appearance on Sunday, the righty tossed four innings against the Los Angeles Angels, giving up four earned runs while surrendering six hits.
+- His most recent time out came on Sunday against the Los Angeles Angels, when the left-hander went 4 1/3 innings, surrendering six earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.